Ms. Bryan - 2013-14

 Let me tell you that we are going to be very, very busy in this English elective, so I'll give you an idea of what to expect.
 First, we'll be watching approximately 36 films, some of them black and white and six of them silent.
 You will take a quiz over most of these films.
 In addition, you will be doing a good deal of writing.
 Writing assignments vary from short reflections on each film to much longer essays in which you will discuss one or more films that we have viewed.
 Each film (or sometimes a pair of films) will also be accompanied by reading assignments in your text and a reading guide.

-You will complete two projects during Film Study.
+You will complete at least two projects during Film Study.
 Projects vary from year to year.

 What you are holding in your hands right now is your text for this class.
 Please bring it to class each day (even when you suspect you may not actually need it), along with your notebook and a pen or two.
 It is important that you take good care of your Film Study book since they are not cheap to reproduce.